 What to Do if You Suspect an Overdose

-SAMHSA’s National Helpline, 1-800-662-HELP (4357), (also known as the Treatment Referral Routing Service) is also a confidential, free, 24/7 information service.
+SAMHSA’s National Helpline, 1-800-662-HELP (4357), (also known as the Treatment Referral Routing Service), is a confidential, free, 24/7 information service.
 It’s available in English and Spanish for people and family members facing mental and/or substance use disorders.

 You can also text 741741 if you are in a crisis.
 The Crisis Text Line is free, 24/7, and confidential.
 A live, trained crisis counselor will quickly respond to you using active listening and suggested referrals through a secure texting platform.

-Treatment for a Xanax overdose is available, but it’s not always considered safe, and it won’t always work.
-That’s why, the quicker you seek medical attention, the better.
+Treatment for a Xanax overdose is available, but it’s not always considered safe and won’t always work.
+That’s why the quicker you seek medical attention, the better.

 A drug called Flumazenil is currently the only antidote for a benzodiazepine overdose.
 However, its use is risky and controversial.
 It can cause seizures and other dangerous side effects of its own.
 Flumazenil should not be used for all overdose cases.

-A doctor will also likely pump someone’s stomach if they just recently ingested the Xanax.
+A doctor will also likely pump a patient's stomach if they just recently ingested Xanax.
 The doctor may also fill them with IV fluids.
 Other treatment options may be available, depending on the patient’s unique situation.

 If the overdose was deemed intentional, a mental health evaluation and treatment might also be necessary.